microsoft/genaiscript/docs/src/content/docs/reference/scripts/embeddings-search.md

 ---
-title: Retreival
+title: Embeddings Search
 sidebar:
     order: 10
 ---

-The `retreival` object provides various ways to retreive text from files and data.
+The `retreival.search` indexes the input files using [embeddings](https://platform.openai.com/docs/guides/embeddings) into a vector database that can be used for similarity search.
 This is commonly referred as Retreival Augmented Generation (RAG).

-## Embedding search

-The `retreival.search` indexes the input files using embeddings into a vector data base that can be used for similarity search.

 ```js
 const { files, fragments } = await retreival.search("keyword", env.files)